 - Making false or misleading statements to anyone, including but not limited to the external or internal auditors, consultants of the Company or Regulator, is a criminal offence which may result in severe penalties.

 - All information and reports submitted to regulators and public must be in accordance with the applicable regulations.

 C. Company Identity

 - Company Identity, including and not limited to any other Company's name, logo, brand and other intellectual property rights, is wholly owned by the Company.

 - Management and Employees may utilize Company Identity solely for the purpose of Company’s business and misuse and personal use of the Company Identity is prohibited.

 - Usage of Corporate Identity should comply with applicable provisions concerning copyrights, trademarks, publicity rights and Company policy.

 D. Social Media Usage

 - Management and Employee shall not publish and or declare any material in social media on behalf of the Company and/or represent the Company, unless specifically authorized by the Company and /or based on Company directives.

-- Management and Employees shall not use any Company logo, symbol or other Company identity in a personal social media account, unless specifically authorized by the Company and /or based on Company’s directives.
+- Management and Employees are prohibited to use Company’s logo, symbol or other Company’s identity on a personal social media account, unless specifically authorized by the Company and /or based on Company’s directives.